ChenShang0420/Chen-Shang.github.io/index.md

 </p>

 ## News
+- **[July.
+2025]** My paper "Energy-Efficient and Intelligent ISAC in V2X Networks with Spiking Neural Networks-Driven DRL" has been accepted by IEEE Transactions on Wireless Communications (IF=10.7).
 - **[Jun.
-2025]** Our paper "Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks" is submitted to IEEE.
+2025]** One paper "Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks" is submitted to IEEE.
 - **[Jan.
-2025]** Our paper "UAV-Assisted Zero Knowledge Model Proof for Generative AI: A Multi-Agent Deep Reinforcement Learning Approach" is accepted by IEEE Internet of Things Journal.
+2025]** One paper "UAV-Assisted Zero Knowledge Model Proof for Generative AI: A Multi-Agent Deep Reinforcement Learning Approach" is accepted by IEEE Internet of Things Journal.
 - **[Dec.
-2024]** Our paper "Energy-Efficient and Intelligent ISAC in V2X Networks with Spiking Neural Networks-Driven DRL" is submitted to IEEE.
+2024]** One paper "Energy-Efficient and Intelligent ISAC in V2X Networks with Spiking Neural Networks-Driven DRL" is submitted to IEEE.
 - **[Oct.
-2024]** Our paper "Constructing the Metaverse with a New Perspective: UAV FoV-Assisted Low-Latency Imaging" is accepted by IEEE Wireless Communications Letters.
+2024]** One paper "Constructing the Metaverse with a New Perspective: UAV FoV-Assisted Low-Latency Imaging" is accepted by IEEE Wireless Communications Letters.
 - **[Oct.
-2024]** Our paper "Biologically-Inspired Technologies: Integrating Brain-Co Interface and Neuromorphic Computing for Human Digital Twins" is submitted to IEEE's magazine.
+2024]** One paper "Biologically-Inspired Technologies: Integrating Brain-Co Interface and Neuromorphic Computing for Human Digital Twins" is submitted to IEEE's magazine.
 - **[Aug.
 2024]** My first paper is accepted by IEEE Wireless Communications Letters.
 I sincerely thank all my co-authors and for their support and contributions!
 This marks the formal beginning of my research career—here’s to continuous growth and improvement!

 ## Awards